 Best skin betting sites

 The best sites to use for skin betting are those where you trade your skins for real money during the deposit process.
 This is due to the fact that these sites are completely safe to use and have a selection of eSport bets that is way better than those sites where you deposit with skins and then also have to withdraw with skins.
-In this category of skin betting sites, there are two top quality ones that you shouldn’t miss out on; Arcanebet and ggBET.
+In this category of skin betting sites there are two top quality ones that you shouldn’t miss out on; Arcanebet and Vitalbet.

 Arcanebet is the place you should head to if you would like the most awesome welcome offer.
 They offer a deposit bonus that has no minimum odds to the wagering requirement, which is simply amazing.
 You’ll also find an outstanding coverage of eSport matches from more or less all of the different eSport games, as well as a nice selection of entertaining markets.
-You could for instance find which team will reach a certain number of kills first, what the correct score will be and much more.
+You could for instance find markets such as which team will reach a certain number of kills first, what the correct score will be and much more.

-How do I skin bet at Arcanebet or ggBET?
+How do I skin bet at Arcanebet?